PoolX-DutchX/poolx-www/README.md

 ## Getting Started

-In the following sections you will learn all you need to know to run the Poolbase DApp locally.
+In the following sections you will learn all you need to know to run the PoolX DApp locally.

 #### Prerequisities